Ursula Owusu: Career

+In June 2024, she made an address at the launch of the Ms Geek Ghana Competition which aims at empowering young women in the field of ICT.

 Politics

-In 2012, she was elected to be the Member of Parliament for the new constituency Ablekuma West Constituency as their first member of parliament.
+In 2012, she was elected as the first Member of Parliament for newly-created Ablekuma West Constituency.

 In 2015, she contested and won the NPP parliamentary primaries in the Ablekuma West Constituency.
-She retained her parliamentary seat during the 2016 Ghanaian general elections by winning with 34,376 votes out of the 60,558 valid votes cast making 56.96%.
-She and other female MPs were subject to personal attacks after there was a dispute over places reserved for female members of parliament.
-She was reported as saying that she was considering her future in politics, but the following year she became the Minister of Communications.

-In 2017, she was appointed as the Minister to head the Ministry for Communications by President Akufo-Addo.
-She is currently the Minister for Communications and Digitalization.
+She proceeded to retain her parliamentary seat during the 2016 Ghanaian general elections by winning with 34,376 votes out of the 60,558 valid votes cast making 56.96%.
+She and other female MPs were subjected to vitriolic attacks following a dispute over places reserved for female members of parliament.
+She was reported as saying that she was considering her future in politics, but in 2017, she was appointed the Minister for Communications by President Akufo-Addo.